RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     ![](images/Bankdemo_001.png)

-2. Type / against **Display your account balances** and press **Enter** to see the details for this customer.
+2. Type / against **Display your account balances**.

     ![](images/Bankdemo_002.png)

+3. Press **Enter** to see the details for this customer

     ![](images/Bankdemo_003.png)

-3. You can explore this application further if you wish, or press **Ctrl + F2** to clear the screen and conclude the session.
+4. You can explore this application further if you wish, or press **Ctrl + F2** to clear the screen and conclude the session.

 If HA Cloud disconnects from the server, you can connect again manually as follows: